Marcosmgs/soulandsurf/README.md

 This section will allow users to signup to be part of the community.

-The user will choose an activity of more interess to track which one has more demand.

-The user will be asked to submit their full name and email address.
+The user will be asked to submit their full name, email address and exercice preference.

 ![SIGN UP SCREENSHOOT](documentation/signup-feature1.png)